Brendan Boyle

-Brendan Francis Boyle (born February 6, 1977) is an American politician serving as a Democratic member of the United States House of Representatives, representing a district in the Philadelphia area since 2015.
-Since January 2023, he has served as Ranking Member of United States House Committee on the Budget.
-He represented the 13th district from 2015 to 2019, serving much of northeast Philadelphia and most of suburban Montgomery County.
-Since 2019, he has represented the 2nd district, which includes the northeastern fourth of Philadelphia.
-Boyle represented the 170th district in the Pennsylvania House of Representatives from 2009 to 2015.
+Brendan Francis Boyle (born 6 February 1977) is a Democratic Party member of the United States House of Representatives, since 2015 representing successive districts in the Philadelphia area.

+Since January 2023 he has been a ranking member of the United States House Committee on the Budget.

+From 2015 to 2019 he represented Pennsylvania's 13th congressional district, serving much of Northeast Philadelphia and most of suburban Montgomery County, Pennsylvania.

+Since 2019 he has represented Pennsylvania's 2nd congressional district, which is entirely within the City of Philadelphia, including all of Northeast Philadelphia and portions of North Philadelphia and Center City Philadelphia, largely east of Broad Street.

+From 2009 to 2015 Boyle had represented the Pennsylvania House of Representatives, District 170.

 Early life and education

-Boyle is the elder of two sons.
-His father, Francis (Frank), is an Irish immigrant who came to the United States in 1970 from Glencolmcille, a district in the south-west of County Donegal in Ulster, Ireland, and works as a janitor for the Southeastern Pennsylvania Transportation Authority (SEPTA).
+Brendan Boyle is the elder of two sons.
+His father, Francis (Frank), is an Irish immigrant who came to the United States in 1970 from Glencolmcille, a district of County Donegal, and works as a janitor for the Southeastern Pennsylvania Transportation Authority (SEPTA).
 His late mother, Eileen, was the child of Irish immigrants from County Sligo; she worked as a Philadelphia School District crossing guard for over 20 years.

 Boyle was born and raised in Philadelphia's Olney neighborhood.
 He attended Cardinal Dougherty High School before receiving an academic scholarship to the University of Notre Dame, where he earned a Bachelor of Arts degree in 1999, completing the Hesburgh Program in Public Service.

 After working for several years as a consultant with the United States Department of Defense, including Naval Sea Systems Command, he attended graduate school at Harvard Kennedy School, where he earned a Master of Public Policy.

-Pennsylvania House of Representatives
+Pennsylvania House of Representatives (2009-2015)

 Elections

 In 2008, Boyle defeated Republican Matthew Taubenberger, son of 2007 mayoral candidate Al Taubenberger, by a margin of 15,442 (59.2%) to 10,632 (40.8%), to win the election to succeed George T. Kenney, becoming the first Democrat ever elected to represent the 170th district.

 In 2010, Boyle was reelected, defeating Republican Marc Collazzo, 64% to 36%.

 In 2012, Boyle ran unopposed and was selected as chair of the Pennsylvania House Democratic Campaign Committee, the campaign arm of the Pennsylvania House Democratic Caucus.

 Boyle ran unopposed again in 2014 resigned his seat on January 2, 2015, before being sworn in as a member of the United States House of Representatives.
 He was succeeded by Martina White.